-You could wish to start by offering the client a choice between a variety of rates based on various project scopes or deliverables and asking them which they prefer.
+You could start by offering the client a choice between a variety of rates based on various project scopes or deliverables and asking them which they prefer.

 You might also think about bundling various services or providing a discount in exchange for a long-term commitment.

 7. What additional costs should I include in my consulting fees (e.g. travel expenses, materials, etc.)?

 You should take into account any additional charges you could have, including travel costs, material prices, or software subscriptions, when determining your consulting rates.